Select Page

 Home of St Barnabas Trust CC23044

 The following Diocesan Organisations are independent entities that are controlled by their own Statutes, Deeds, Rules and/or under other arrangements.
 Some or all of their members are appointed by the Diocese of Dunedin Trusts Board (Diocesan Council).
 They also report to Synod each year.
 Please note: Selwyn College – Te Maru Pūmanawa incorporated with the NZ Companies Business Office as a Charitable Trust on 30 March 2022 (incorporation number 50099251, NZ Business Number 9429050461837): it is currently controlled by Statute 19.
+Anglican Family Care (originally Anglican – Methodist Family Care Centre) was incorporated in 1978 and the deed varied in 2004 to reflect the current identity.
+It is governed by Board of up to 8 people appointed by the Diocese in its sole discretion for terms of two years, with the Bishop of Dunedin being an ex-officio member of the Board, and a Director (General Manager) with speaking rights at meetings.
 St Hilda’s Collegiate School is governed in part by the Board of Trustees and in part by the St Hilda’s Collegiate School Incorporated Society.
 The school has a direct affiliation with the Diocese of Dunedin, deriving its Special Character from its close association with the Anglican Church as outlined in the 1979 Integration Agreement with the Minister of Education, the Rules of the St Hilda’s Collegiate School Incorporated Society and Statute 20, The St Hilda’s Collegiate School Statute.
-Leslie Groves Society of St John’s Roslyn (Charity Number CC3622) is under the control of St John’s Roslyn Parish (Diocese of Dunedin) who appoints their Board and voluntarily submits a report to Synod.
+Leslie Groves Society of St John’s Roslyn is under the control of St John’s Roslyn Parish (Diocese of Dunedin) who appoints their Board and voluntarily submits a report to Synod.
 North Otago Anglican Homes (NOAH) Trustees are appointed by the Vestries of St Lukes-Maheno and Waitaki-North Oamaru.
 See page 9 for a full description of Trustee appointment processes and also: https://www.calledsouth.org.nz/organisations/.

 Name Charities Commission Registration Number